PrivacyHawk Logo

 Role of Data Brokers in Online Advertising:

 Data brokers are instrumental in this ecosystem.
-They provide the fuel, consumer data, that powers targeted advertising.
-By analyzing and segmenting data, they enable advertisers to pinpoint their desired audience with incredible accuracy.
+They provide the fuel and consumer data that powers targeted advertising.
+By analyzing and segmenting data, advertisers can pinpoint their desired audience with incredible accuracy.

 For instance, a data broker can help a company target ads to 30-35-year-old females interested in fitness and living in a specific geographic area.
 This level of specificity was unimaginable before the advent of sophisticated data collection and analysis.